 Acting with responsibility and transparency goes hand in hand with our core value of Integrity.
-We protect the Company and its shareholders by safeguarding Triton's assets and reputation.
+We protect the Company by safeguarding Triton's assets and reputation.
 We maintain accurate business records and ensure our financial statements accurately reflect our business, our earnings and our financial condition.